NonMajorNerd/Arel/README.txt

 			Within the inventory menu you can use the arrow keys to move and [Enter] to select/use/(d)equip an item, or you can use the mouse and left-click to select/use/(d)equip an item.

     [k] Kick
-        Press [k] and then a directional key as outlined above.
+        Press [k] and then a directional key as outlined above to kick.

 	[l] Message Log
 		Press [l] to view the verbose message log